This task is for defining the UI portion of the Asset Browser in Blender.

 - Current File (gives an overview of all the assets in your current scene.
 Very useful to get an overview and to re-use materials, meshes etc)

 - Blender Cloud (Blender Cloud will provide a selection of assets for users to get started.
-Users can either download & import assets directly through the Asset Browser, or they can download the cloud repository for offline use)
+Users can either download & import assets directly through the Asset Browser, or they can download the cloud library for offline use)

 One of the important requirements for the assets UI, is that it should be able to become very compact, so that users can integrate it into their Blender screen layout without taking up too much space.